General UCT undergraduate admission requirements apply, you can find these on the University of Cape Town website here.

 In addition candidates are asked to present a written motivation and a small prescribed portfolio (plus any other work the candidate may consider relevant).
 Please visit the Faculty website for additional information.
 That can be found here.

-Architecture: Entry to the BAS (Hons) programme is restricted to students with a Bachelor of Architectural Studies (or equivalent) degree.
+Post Graduate Architecture: Entry to the BAS (Hons) programme is restricted to students with a Bachelor of Architectural Studies (or equivalent) degree.
 The minimum duration of the Bachelor of Architectural Studies (Honours) is one year of full-time study.
 Except with the permission of Senate, students who register for the Bachelor of Architectural Studies (Honours) degree must register for the full year’s study.
 The qualification introduces an honours degree within a succession of qualifications leading towards professional qualification in architecture.
 It is a prerequisite qualification for admission into the Master of Architecture (Professional).
-The application portfolio requirements can be found here.
+The application entry requirements can be found here.

 Planning: For the Bachelor of City Planning Honours Programme, the base entry level is a Bachelors degree in any discipline from a University (or a BTech degree in planning from a Technical University) with final year marks which average 65% (and above).
 Particularly relevant fields of undergraduate study include: architectural studies; geography and the environmental sciences; economics; law; civil engineering; geomatics and land surveying; and social anthropology.